Kelach/International-Space-Station-API/README.md

           cd /path/to/International-Space-Station-API

-    - Where you replace "/path/to/International-Space-Station-API/" with the path to this directory.
+    - Where you replace "/path/to/International-Space-Station-API/" with the path to this repository your cloned.

-3. To install to install the dependencies for this project, run this command in your terminal:
+3. Before running the Flask application locally you must first install the needed dependencies.
+To do so, run this command in your terminal:

         pip3 install -r requirements.txt

-3. Start the Flask server by running:
+4. Next, Start the Flask server by running:

         flask --app iss_tracker